 When buying ready bagged garden soil products you really don’t know if the bagged ingredients that you buy are pure or if they still have living life forms left in them.
 This is a risk we take when not creating the garden soil product our self.

-If you have to buy bagged garden soil products only buy quality O.M.R.I listed garden soil products which you can find on eBay, that way at least you know the manufacturers are trying to be on the level with you.
+When purchasing buy bagged garden soil products only buy quality O.M.R.I listed garden soil products which you can find on eBay.
+This way at least you know the manufacturers are trying to stay on the level with you.

 It costs a lot of money to get this listing therefore everything used in the making of the garden soil product is tested to be organic.

-Additional minerals added to the mix can always be done along the way which is always best.
+Additional minerals added to the garden soil mix can be accomplished along the way which is always best.

 Soil tests can be a timely process and can get pretty expensive.